 BREED SPECIALISTS (A person whose main breed is Cocker Spaniels & who is actively breeding and/or showing)

 (a).
-A minimum of 7 years Judging experience in the Bred at the time of approval & have the support of The Cocker Spaniel Breed Council.
+A minimum of 7 years Judging experience in the Breed at the time of approval & have the support of The Cocker Spaniel Breed Council.
 (K.C.
 Policy).

-(b).
-Judged THREE Breed Club Shows (Open or Limited Shows; one of which may be Breed Classes at a Championship Show where C.C.s were not on offer). ** For BREEDERS RESIDENT IN NORTHERN IRELAND** this may be One Breed Club Show under Kennel Club Regulations & One Green Star of 5 or more Points value under Irish Kennel Club Rules.
+** For BREEDERS RESIDENT IN NORTHERN IRELAND** this may be two Breed Club Shows under Kennel Club Regulations & One Green Star under Irish Kennel Club Rules.

 (c).
 Judged a further 60 Classes of Cocker Spaniels at Open or Limited or Championship Shows without C.C.s. with an adequate geographical spread.